dirakx1/Dockeriot/README.md

 Applications of dockeriot include:
 * Testing and deploying of complex applications on many devices in a replicable and scalable way.
 * Fast integration of new features in a chain of devices allowing testing deploying and integration.
-* Fast integration with distributed technologies like blockchain.
+* Fast integration with distributed technologies like blockchain and other DLTs.

 ```Note: Although here we depict a general platform, the first layer that is developed is the:``` [Things Layer](ThingsLayer.md)